 MCC Quezon City as a Church and through its duly authorized representatives and ministry leaders reserves the right to decline and cancel any pending request for Union and/or reserved Union for any offensive attitude, rudeness, unacceptable behavior and language of the couple and/or anyone acting on their behalf, towards MCCQC as an institution and towards any of its officers, members, ministry leaders and Pastors.
 If the couple or anyone acting on their behalf also proves to be making things difficult, MCCQC may also decide to decline the Union request.
 We also reserve the right to decline or cancel a Union for any harmful risks that may also arise in the process of the Union.

-Releasing of Vows – Dissolution request
+Releasing of Vows – “Dissolution” Request, or Declaration of Abandonment

 We do not do a dissolution.
 What the Church does is an amicable “releasing or lifting of vows”.
 This is mutual agreement of the couple to release each other from the vows they have made in their Holy Union Ceremony.